Lab-Topology-Builder/LTB-K8s-Backend/docs/contributor/technologies-used.md

-# Tools and Technologies used in the project
+# Tools and Frameworks used in the project

-The project uses a number of tools and technologies to make the development process easier and more efficient.
-This document lists the tools and technologies used in the project.
+The tools and frameworks used in the project are listed below.

+## Go-based Operator SDK framework

+To create the LTB operator, we used the Go-based Operator-sdk framework, which helps us to make the LTB application Kubernetes native.

+## Kubevirt

+Kubevirt is a tool that provides a virtual machine management layer on top of Kubernetes.
+It allows us to deploy virtual machines on Kubernetes.

-## Tools
+## Kubernetes

-The following tools are used in the project:

-- Go based Operator SDK is used to create the operator.
--
+We use Kubernetes as the container orchestration platform for the LTB application.